schmiddr/aws-lambda-ddns-function/README.md

 Private hosted zones help you overcome these challenges by allowing you to create different resource record types with a custom domain suffix.
 Moreover, with Route 53 you can create a subdomain for your current DNS namespace or you can migrate an existing subdomain to Route 53.
 By using these options, you can create a contiguous DNS namespace between your on-premises environment and AWS.

-So while VPC DNS can provide basic name resolution for your VPC, Route 53 private hosted zones offer richer functionality by comparison.
+So, while VPC DNS can provide basic name resolution for your VPC, Route 53 private hosted zones offer richer functionality by comparison.
 It also has a programmable API that can be used to automate the creation/removal of records sets and hosted zones which we’re going leverage extensively in this project.

-##Use case

 Route 53 doesn't offer support for dynamic registration of resource record sets for public or private hosted zones.
 This can pose challenges when an automatic scaling event occurs and the instances are not behind a load balancer.
 A common workaround is to use an automation framework like Chef, Puppet, Ansible, or Salt to create resource records, or by adding instance user data to the launch profile of the Auto Scaling group.
-The drawbacks to these approaches is that:
+The drawbacks to these approaches are that:

 1. automation frameworks typically require you to manage additional infrastructure.
 2. instance user data doesn't handle the removal of resource records when the instance is terminated.